If you get the error code E106 or this message:

 If you use a VPN, try turning it off.

-If you don't use a VPN or aren't sure if a VPN is turned on:
+If you aren't sure whether a VPN is turned on, follow the steps below.

-If the country doesn't match your location, it means your device or network has a VPN turned on.
-Turn the VPN off and try Netflix again.
-For help turning a VPN off, contact your VPN provider or ISP for help.
+5. If the country doesn't match your location, it means your device or network has a VPN turned on.
+Try turning it off, then try Netflix again.
+For help turning a VPN off, contact your VPN provider.

 You can't use a VPN while watching Netflix if you have an ad-supported plan.